The Megaphone

 This book by APC, edited by Chris Nicol, explains issues of

-Information and Communication Technology (ICT) policy, making
+Information and Communication Technology (ICT) policy, making it

 easier and more welcoming for people to participate in ICT policy